 No, it isn’t.

 ‘Old’ knowledge doesn’t change; ‘old’ knowledge isn’t suddenly wrong.
-Old knowledge is essential in helping us choose, analyse and evaluate new information.
+Old knowledge is essential in helping us choose, analyze and evaluate new information.

 21. Student Discussion Always Works

-Discussion is great and Oracy must be promoted, but unless the discussion is monitored, guided or modelled it may not be of any use at all!
+Discussion is great and Oracy must be promoted, but unless the discussion is monitored, guided or modeled it may not be of any use at all!